Shopping Links

 Related Recommendations

 Darn near any vampire anime is better then this, so take your pick.
 If you're looking for something as bad as this one, check out Psychic Wars.
-(Actually, that one may actually be worse...)
+(Actually, that one may be worse...)

 US DVD Review